LangForce: Bayesian Decomposition of Vision Language Action Models via Latent Action Queries: Introduction

 To address this, we propose \textbf{\methodname}, a novel framework that explicitly enforces instruction following via Bayesian decomposition.
 Our key insight is to maximize the conditional Pointwise Mutual Information (PMI) between actions and instructions, which is equivalent to maximizing the log-likelihood ratio (LLR): $\log p(\ell \mid a, v) - \log p(\ell \mid v)$.
 This objective penalizes the vision shortcut by requiring the action $a$ to provide \textit{additional} information about $\ell$ that cannot be inferred from $v$ alone.

 We instantiate this framework by introducing \textbf{Latent Action Queries}---a set of learnable tokens injected into the VLM.
 These queries serve a dual purpose: they act as a bottleneck to extract action-relevant features for a downstream Diffusion Transformer (DiT) policy, and they enable a dual-branch training strategy.
 In the \textit{Priori Branch}, queries attend only to vision to learn $p(a \mid v)$; in the \textit{Posteriori Branch}, they attend to both vision and language to learn $\pi(a \mid v, \ell)$.
 By optimizing the LLR between these branches, \methodname learns to ground language robustly without requiring new data.

-Our contributions are three-fold: \begin{enumerate} \item We identify and empirically validate the ``vision shortcut'' pathology in current VLA training, showing that standard models often ignore language in favor of dataset-specific visual correlations. \item We propose \methodname, a method that leverages Latent Action Queries and a dual-branch Bayesian objective to recover the true language-conditioned policy from biased data. \item We demonstrate that \methodname achieves state-of-the-art performance on SimplerEnv, LIBERO, and RoboCasa, with a remarkable \textbf{11.3\%} improvement in OOD generalization on SimplerEnv, proving its effectiveness in breaking the vision shortcut. \end{enumerate}
+Our contributions are three-fold: \begin{enumerate} \item We identify and empirically validate the ``vision shortcut'' pathology in current VLA training, showing that standard models often ignore language in favor of dataset-specific visual correlations. \item We propose \methodname, leveraging Latent Action Queries and a dual-branch Bayesian objective to recover language-conditioned policies from biased data. \item We demonstrate that \methodname achieves state-of-the-art performance on SimplerEnv and RoboCasa, with a remarkable \textbf{8.8\%} improvement in OOD generalization on SimplerEnv, proving its effectiveness in breaking the vision shortcut. \end{enumerate}